SumoClusters/QEDownloader/README.md

 ##Welcome to 'Q' Ebook Downloader!

-I created this program because I was fed up with ITT's online ebook reader.
+I created this program because I was fed up with ITTT's online ebook reader.
 I couldn't get the merge pdf section to work out; for some reason it would join them out of order.
 It should be noted that it was only tested and supported for Linux based OS.